 If you enjoy a facial, you can also make an egg yolk mask using free-range eggs to help replenish stripped skin.
 Yolks are rich in phosopholipids, ceramides, vitamins, and minerals like niacinamide – important elements in the skin's outer layer.
 Phospholipids regenerate the skin, heal scars and resolve skin disorders.
 Egg yolks contain the same ceramides found in the skin.
 Cermides are multi-talented cells; they replenish the natural oils and act as signaling cells that direct cell proliferation and normal cell death.
 Niacinamide, a form of vitamin B3, also helps regulate natural oils.
 You can also add a drop of your favorite botanical oils and honey to the yolk to super charge the mask.
 (This mask is also a great way to heal dry, rough hands from gardening and other hands-on pursuits.)

 Clean your skin gently with botanical oils.
-Washing with pure plant oils is an ancient gypsy method of cleansing and exfoliating the skin that leaves the precious outer layer of the skin intact.
+The practice of oil washing arose in the arid lands of antiquity where skin required special care and skin-loving lipids were prized.
+Oil washing was then introduced to central and southern Europe by nomadic Roma women who emigrated from northern India in the 14th or 15th century.
 It may sound a little strange, washing with oils, because people think oil will make their skin oily.
-Actually, the molecules of real, fresh pressed plant matter harmonizes and transformes it into healthy and balanced skin.
+Actually, the molecules of real, fresh pressed plant matter harmonizes and transforms it into healthy and balanced skin.